bryanpaget/argo-workflows-demos/README.md

 Hera is a Python software development kit (SDK) for Argo Workflows.
 Argo Workflows is a tool used for orchestrating and managing complex workflows in cloud-native environments.

-Hera aims to simplify the process of building and submitting workflows by abstracting away many of the technical details involved.
+Hera aims to simplify the process of building and submitting workflows by abstracting away many of the technical details through a simple application programming interface.
 It also uses a consistent set of terminology and concepts that align with Argo Workflows, making it easier for users to learn and use both tools together.
 Essentially, Hera is a tool designed to make the creation and management of complex workflows more accessible to a wider audience.

 ### Couler

-Couler provides a unified interface for constructing and managing workflows on different workflow engines, such as Argo Workflows, Tekton Pipelines, and Apache Airflow.
+Couler provides a unified application programming interface for constructing and managing workflows on different workflow engines, such as Argo Workflows, Tekton Pipelines, and Apache Airflow.

 While there are many different workflow engines available, they can vary in terms of programming experience required and level of abstraction, which can make some difficult to work with.
-Couler, on the other hand, provides a simple, unified interface for defining workflows using an imperative programming style.
+Couler, on the other hand, provides a simple, unified application programming interface for defining workflows using an imperative programming style.
 It also automatically constructs directed acyclic graphs (DAGs) for the workflows, which can help to simplify the process of creating and managing them.

 Couler is designed to be extensible, meaning it can work with various different workflow engines.
 It also includes reusable steps for tasks like distributed training of machine learning models, which can help to increase efficiency.
 Finally, Couler includes automatic workflow and resource optimizations, which can further improve efficiency and streamline the workflow creation process.